secureworks/aristotle/docs/Aristotle.rst

 ``import aristotle``

-For logging and/or output, attach to the logger named "aristotle" and add desired Handler(s), e.g.:
+For logging and/or output, attach to the logger named ``aristotle`` and add desired Handler(s), e.g.:

 .. code:: python